Softwoods

 Learn More

-Wondering how many trees per acre you can plant at a given spacing?
-This tree spacing calculator estimates trees per acre (and total trees for your acreage) based on the distance between trees in feet.
+Wondering how many trees per acre you can plant at a specific spacing?
+This tree spacing calculator helps you quickly estimate trees per acre and total planting capacity for your acreage based on the distance between rows and the spacing between trees.
+It is useful for planning timber plantations, orchards, shelterbelts, windbreaks, privacy screens, reforestation projects, and agroforestry systems.

 This calculator quickly tells you how many trees you can plant per acre based on the distance between rows and the distance between trees in each row.